Dany0911/ReactNativeLab2/README.md

+Daniele Mercuri APP.
 Helsinki Restaurant app in Expo React Native that uses Yelp API and show a list of restaurants based on different criteria (Pizza, Burger, Dessert etc), show the rating and average price and some pictures.